Governance

 The Board delegates responsibilities to the school Challenge & Community Board as set out in the Scheme of Delegation.

-View our Articles and Memorandum of Association
+View our Articles and Memorandum of Association.

-School Level Governance:
+School Governance:

 Governors serve as a key link between the schools, parents/carers and the local community.
 They monitor the performance of the school, advising the Trustees of any concerns.